capnhowyoudo/Office365-Powershell-Scripts/README.md

 You must first connect with Connect-ExchangeOnline or Connect-MgGraph -Scopes "User.ReadWrite.All","Group.ReadWrite.All" before running any cmdlets or scripts.

-# ⚠️ Use At Your Own Risk — PowerShell Scripts
+:warning: Use At Your Own Risk — PowerShell Scripts

 Supported PowerShell: PowerShell 5.1 / PowerShell 7+ (specify whichever applies)

-# ⚠️ High-level disclaimer
+:warning: High-level disclaimer

 # Requirements